finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

  - **Content-Type**: Not defined
  - **Accept**: text/plain, application/json, text/json

-<a name="listPortfolioScopes"></a>
+<a name="listPortfolios"></a>
-# **listPortfolioScopes**
+# **listPortfolios**
-> ResourceListOfScope listPortfolioScopes(sortBy, start, limit, filter)
+> ResourceListOfPortfolio listPortfolios(effectiveAt, asAt, sortBy, start, limit, filter, query)

-List portfolio scopes
+List portfolios

-Lists all scopes that are either currently or have previously had portfolios in them
+List all portfolios matching the specified criteria.
+Example query syntax for the query parameter:                - To see which portfolios have holdings in the specified instruments:                    instrument.identifiers in ((&#39;LusidInstrumentId&#39;, &#39;LUID_PPA8HI6M&#39;), (&#39;Figi&#39;, &#39;BBG000BLNNH6&#39;))                * Note that if a query is specified then it is executed for the current EffectiveAt and AsAt  Specifying EffectiveAt or AsAt in addition to the query is not supported  Also note that copy/pasting above examples results in incorrect single quote character

 ### Example
 ```java